upsky-git/docs/vpc/user-guide/overview.md

 </td>
 <td class="cellrowborder" valign="top" width="61.47%" headers="mcps1.2.3.1.2 "><p id="a2a5e4b146180467884a76dc60e6f9174"><a name="a2a5e4b146180467884a76dc60e6f9174"></a><a name="a2a5e4b146180467884a76dc60e6f9174"></a>This task is mandatory.</p>
 <p id="a14710d49a76c4dc0a94576bffc5e06a5"><a name="a14710d49a76c4dc0a94576bffc5e06a5"></a><a name="a14710d49a76c4dc0a94576bffc5e06a5"></a>You can create a security group and add ECS&nbsp;in the VPC to the security group to improve&nbsp;ECS access security.</p>
 <p id="a4a071bd88ba44d5eb30715f42001f885"><a name="a4a071bd88ba44d5eb30715f42001f885"></a><a name="a4a071bd88ba44d5eb30715f42001f885"></a>After a security group is created, it has a default rule, which allows all outgoing data packets.
 ECSs in a security group can access each other without the need to add rules.
-If the default rule meets your service requirements, you do not need to add rules to the security group.<a name="aaa"></a></p>
+If the default rule meets your service requirements, you do not need to add rules to the security group.</p>
 </td>
 </tr>
 <tr id="r2df0384cb2454eeca0ff868997a4ffc3"><td class="cellrowborder" valign="top" width="38.53%" headers="mcps1.2.3.1.1 "><p id="afba502afa35e4df29757334fbb1d70c3"><a name="afba502afa35e4df29757334fbb1d70c3"></a><a name="afba502afa35e4df29757334fbb1d70c3"></a>Add a security group rule.</p>